komkom/jsonc/README.md

 Jsonc is a simplified json format which allows comments and unquoted values delimited by whitespace.
 A jsonc formatted file can be unambiguously transformed to a json file.
 Comments will be stripped out and quotes added.

-Any valid json is also a valid jsonc - but this goes only in one direction.
+Any valid json is also a valid jsonc.

 [give it a try](https://komkom.github.io/)